-While you may think it is unlikely an accident will occur, accidents happen and you don’t want to find yourself on the receiving end of costly legal action.
-Liability cover ensures that you will have the financial capability to manage your legal defence and also take care of any compensation you are required to pay.
+The right type of public liability cover ensures that you will have the financial capability to manage your legal defence and also take care of any compensation you are required to pay.

 Receive public liability insurance quotes from these direct insurance brands

 Further information on Public Liability Insurance for Market Traders